-\begin{ddd} An operator $A\in B(H)$ is pseudo-local, if $[A,\rho(f)]$ is a compact operator for every function $f \in C_0(M)$. \end{ddd} Note that in this definition we can not replace $\rho$ by $\phi$.
+\begin{ddd} An operator $A$ in $B(H)$ is pseudo-local, if $[A,\rho(f)]$ is a compact operator for every function $f $ in $C_0(M)$. \end{ddd} Note that in this definition we can not replace $\rho$ by $\phi$.
 Pseudo-locality is a topological and not a bornological coarse concept.
-In order to control propagation and to define local compactness we could use $\rho$ instead of $\phi$.
-For this we must modify the definitions given in Section \ref{ejfoiwfwoefueoi2342343243} suitably since characteristic functions are not continuous {in general.}
+In order to control propagation and to define local compactness we could use $\rho$ instead of $\phi$, {see Remark~\ref{rem43wer45er}}.

 \begin{ddd} The $C^{*}$-algebra $\cD^\ast(M,H,\rho)$ is defined as the closed subalgebra of $B(H)$ generated by all pseudo-local operators of controlled propagation. \end{ddd}